jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Solution:** Since only one thread can access the field, there is no need for volatile and it can be removed.
 **Rule name:** AvoidVolatileInPrototypeScope

+#### TUTC11

+**Observation: A singleton, or more general: an object shared among threads, has a field that is not private.**
+**Problem:** A shared object needs to be thread safe.
+Thread safety of fields cannot be guaranteed if not private: the fields can possibly be modified from other classes.
+**Solution:** Make the fields private and make sure that they are used in a threadsafe way.
+**Rule name:** AvoidNonPrivateFieldsInSharedObjects

 Unnecessary execution
 ---------------------